TSLA Case Study: Never flagged, and here's exactly why

 TSLA had strong price momentum but failed our fundamental quality checks.
 Here's the scoring breakdown on its best day.

 Scores shown are approximate peak values from 14-year backtest (2012โ2025).
-Sentiment scoring (0โ10) is not included in backtests โ AI news sentiment analysis is only available in live daily screening.
+Sentiment scoring (0โ10) is not included in backtests, AI news sentiment analysis is only available in live daily screening.
+With positive news coverage (typically +5โ10 points), TSLA's peak score of 43 could have been 48โ53, potentially reaching MONITOR (50).
 How scoring works โ

 What This Teaches